Madison Square Garden

 New York Rangers luxury suites available through LuxuryVIPSuites.com

-An original six franchise that makes its home in the heart of Manhattan, the New York Rangers are a force to be reckoned with in the talented Metropolitan Division of the Eastern Conference.
-The Rangers have four Stanley Cup titles to their credit, including their most recent in 1994, when they snapped a 54 year curse under the leadership of Hall of Fame captain Mark Messier.
+An original six franchise that makes its home in the heart of Manhattan, the New York Rangers are a force to be reckoned with in the talented Metropolitan Division of the NHL’s Eastern Conference.
+The Rangers have four Stanley Cup titles to their credit, including their most recent, in 1994, when they snapped a 54 year curse under the leadership of Hall of Fame captain Mark Messier.

 The 1994 Stanley Cup Finals matched the New York Rangers against the Vancouver Canucks and their star players in Trevor Linden and Pavel Bure.
 The Rangers came from behind again in the series to take the lead before losing games five and six.
 Looking to take the series and break the curse once and for all, the Rangers took the ice at Madison Square Garden for an unforgettable way to cap off the year in an epic game seven.
-Goals from Brian Leetch, Adam Graves, and Mark Messier were good enough to edge the Canucks three to two and bring home the Cup.
+Goals from Brian Leetch, Adam Graves, and Mark Messier were enough to edge the Canucks 3-2 and bring home the Cup.
 Rangers fans still remember holding their breath as the final faceoff took place to the right of Mike Richter with 1.6 seconds left on the clock and then going crazy after Craig McTavish won the draw and the final buzzer sounded.